JustinMountain/personal-blog/README.md

 ### To Do

 0. Article summarizing the website
+1. Need new profile picture (512x512) and new thank you picture for /connected

-1. Re-write short intro to each article
+2. Re-write short intro to each article
-2. Need new profile picture (512x512)

-3. Hook up Contact form to Discord via Zapier

 4.

-Discord invite needs 30 day update unless I want to pay for the subscription (currently expires 2023/09/20)
+*Discord invite needs 30 day update unless I want to pay for the subscription (currently expires 2023/09/20)*